 I’ll love my neighbors by praying for them—even if it’s through gritted teeth at first.
 I’ll beg God to give me a sincere heart, and I will petition and pray until I am sincere.
 I will pray for my neighbors’ circumstances, salvation, and walk with the Lord.
 I’ll pray for the everyday and the momentous.
 I will pray for my neighbors, especially the ones I least want to pray for.

 I will walk alongside my neighbors.
 I will rejoice when they rejoice and mourn when they mourn.
 I will align my spirit with theirs as I say, “I’ll give thanks with you and I’ll cry with you.”
 I’ll bear the burden of the pain and anguish, because I know that Christ is the ultimate burden-bearer, and I’ll shout for joy in tandem with their cries of thanksgiving and praise.

-5. I'll Learn and be Teachable
+5. I'll Learn and Be Teachable

 Christ’s ways are often hard and challenging, and I’ll choose the harder path.
 I’ll be teachable, and I’ll learn.
 I’ll allow my neighbors to challenge my heart without taking offense or becoming bitter.
 I’ll be teachable and moldable.
 I’ll accept constructive criticism as the pathway that draws me closer to Christ.
-I won’t be self-righteous or act as a know-it-all.
+I won’t be self-righteous or act like a know-it-all.